functional exercise: in supine position, change weight on the lumbar spine

-yogabook / asana / alternating lumbar spine in supine position
+yogabook / functional exercises / alternating lumbar spine in supine position

 Feedback: We’d love to hear what you think about this description, give us feedback at: